 - In a small bowl, combine the dry ingredients.
 Set aside.

-- In the bowl of a heavy-duty mixer, place the eggs, margarine (cut into small chunks), and dough enhancer.
+- In the bowl of a heavy-duty mixer, place the eggs, butter (cut into small chunks), and apple cider vinegar.
 Beat at medium speed until the eggs are frothy.

 - Dissolve the yeast in the water and add to the egg mixture.
 With the mixer on low, spoon in the dry ingredients.
 Beat on high for 2 minutes.
 Stir in the fruit and spoon into the prepared pan in round, bun-shaped spoonfuls.
 Make 3 rows of 3 buns.